monero-project/monero-site/_i18n/en/resources/user-guides/mine-to-pool.md

 ### Other distributions and operative systems

 Binaries are available for multiple distributions and operative systems, but you can also build the miner by yourself.
-Take a loot at [XMrig's docs](https://xmrig.com/docs/miner)
+Take a look at [XMrig's docs](https://xmrig.com/docs/miner)

 ## Selecting a pool